qw245roar/stanford-faq/heroku.md

 brew tap heroku/brew && brew install heroku
 ```

+For other platforms, follow instructions from [https://devcenter.heroku.com/articles/heroku-cli](https://devcenter.heroku.com/articles/heroku-cli)

-And create your app with name referred as `APP_NAME` in the rest of the instructions:
+And create an application with a unique name (for example, joe-awesome-bot) and set the environment variable `APP_NAME` to it -- or replace `$APP_NAME` in the next lines with your application name:

 ```sh
 heroku login
 heroku create $APP_NAME
 ```

+Your application will be running a Jupyter Lab instance that you will use to connect to the ROAR platform.

 ## Push your Bot to heroku